-Creating a VXC to an MVE Integrated with Cisco SD-WAN
+Creating a VXC to an MVE Integrated with Palo Alto VM-Series Firewall

 This topic describes how to connect a Virtual Cross Connect (VXC) to Megaport Virtual Edge (MVE) integrated with Palo Alto next-generation firewall (NGFW).

 With MVE configured, you can create VXCs to connect to services on the Megaport network without the need for any physical infrastructure.
 A VXC is essentially a private point-to-point Ethernet connection between an A-End (your MVE) and a B-End (one of the destination types).